mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1.md

 **Person:** It seems to me that the word *liberation* or *free* is part of it.

-**Katagiri:** Yes.
+**Katagiri Roshi:** Yes.
 Yes, that's right.

 **Person:** And that includes the idea of salvation, in all the senses, too.

-**Katagiri:** Right.
+**Katagiri Roshi:** Right.
 Let me say it like this.
 [With wisdom,] salvation means that the overall picture of your life must be liberated from... *anything*.
 This is one point.

 The second point is that such a salvation is not something limited by any idea, any sciences, anything, but it is something alive – peacefully, harmoniously – from which you can take a deep, slow, long breath.
 In other words, *relief*.
 Very deep relief there.